-Similarly, s17(2) of the Adoption of Children Law provides that, after the date of adoption, any reference in a will, codicil or lifetime settlement to a child' will include the adopted child.
+Similarly, Section 17(2) of the Adoption of Children Law provides that, after the date of adoption, any reference in a will, codicil or lifetime settlement to a "child" will include the adopted child.

-Child' has been expressly defined to include illegitimate children in legislation that relates to the protection of children's welfare.
+"Child" has been expressly defined to include illegitimate children in legislation that relates to the protection of children's welfare.
 For example, under the Maintenance Law (1996 Revision), there is a duty to maintain the children of the relationship, regardless of whether they were born in wedlock or not.

-It is notable that at s87 of the Trusts Law, for the purposes of the protections afforded to Cayman Islands trusts under sections 90 to 93 of the Trusts Law (in other words, the 'firewall' provisions), 'personal relationship' is defined to include children who are 'natural or adopted ... legitimate or illegitimate.'
+It is notable that in Section 87 of the Trusts Law, for the purposes of the protections afforded to Cayman Islands trusts under Sections 90 to 93 of the Trusts Law (in other words, the "firewall" provisions), "personal relationship" is defined to include children who are "natural or adopted ... legitimate or illegitimate".

-Nonetheless, there is no legislative equivalent of \$17 of the Adoption Law in relation to illegitimate children and so if the intention is that children born outside of marriage are to benefit in a settlor's estate or succession plans, a will or trust should be drafted using express words to ensure that the settlor's intentions are properly reflected in the document.
+There is however no legislative equivalent of Section 17 of the Adoption Law in relation to illegitimate children.
+If the intention is that children born outside of marriage are to benefit in a settlor's estate or succession plans, a will or trust should be drafted using express words to ensure that the settlor's intentions are properly reflected in the document.